mighty070jail/30-Days-Of-Python/Week-1/Day-6/shhsh.md

-Here is the entire content in markdown format:

 # Introduction

 Whenever you create a variable in Python, it has a value with a corresponding **data type**.
 There are many different data types, such as integers, floats, booleans, and strings, all of which we'll cover in this lesson.
 (This is just a small subset of the available data types -- there are also dictionaries, sets, lists, tuples, and much more.)